-Instead, I would suggest exploring the possibility of classifying tokens from a functional, legal and finance perspective, as it is proposed in the paper attached as Annex 2.
-Thus, tokens would be categorised depending on three criteria:
+Second, the Treasury may also consider the possibility of classifying tokens from a functional, legal and finance perspective, as it is proposed in the paper attached as Annex 2.
+Under this model, tokens would be categorized depending on three criteria:

-- From a legal perspective, tokens would only be classified as security tokens or non-security tokens.
-This classification will depend on whether the token, based on its features and distribution, meets the definition of security existing in a particular jurisdiction - in this case, the United Kingdom. - From a functional perspective, tokens could be classified as utility tokens, payment tokens and asset tokens, following the classification of the Swiss Financial Market Supervisory Authority (FINMA), that my co-author and I find particularly useful for the classification of tokens from a functional perspective. - From a finance perspective, tokens can only be classified as equity tokens or debt tokens, depending on the rights conferred to the purchasers of tokens ("tokenholders").
+- From a legal perspective, tokens would be classified as security tokens or non-security tokens.
+This classification will depend on whether the token, based on its features and distribution, meets the definition of security existing in Australia. - From a functional perspective, tokens could be classified as utility tokens, payment tokens and asset tokens, following the classification of the Swiss Financial Market Supervisory Authority (FINMA), that my co-author and I find particularly useful for the classification of tokens from a functional perspective. - From a finance perspective, tokens would be classified as equity tokens or debt tokens, depending on the rights conferred to the purchasers of tokens ("tokenholders").
 If a tokenholder is entitled to a fixed return or to a given set of products or services, my co-author and I propose to classify these tokenholders as debtholders.
-By contrast, if the tokenholder is entitled to variable returns depending on the issuer's future performance, the tokenholder should be classified as an equityholder, even if these equityholders should be distinguished from the shareholders if the issuer is a corporation.1
+By contrast, if the tokenholder is entitled to variable returns depending on the issuer's future performance, the tokenholder should be classified as an equityholder, even if these equityholders should be distinguished from the shareholders if the issuer is a corporation.